dingkun-zhang/dingkun-zhang.github.io/_pages/about.md

 - Efficient Methods: Model Compression, Efficient Training **I am enthusiastic about simple and effective methods.**

+# 🔥 News
+- I am honored to join [LONG Group](https://long-group.cse.ust.hk/) at HKUST as a visiting student, working with Prof. [Long Chen](https://zjuchenlong.github.io/).
+- One paper on continual learning for MLLMs is accepted by EMNLP 2025.
+- One paper on compressing diffusion models is out in arXiv.
+- Excited to be a Research Intern at OPPO AI Center.

 # 📝 Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">EMNLP 2025</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>